Undergraduate Degree Requirements

 To obtain a BS in Psychology:

-- All of the above requirements for the BA must be satisfied (32 credits).
+- All of the above requirements for the BA must be satisfied (35 credits) (or 32 if you declared Psychology as your major prior to fall 2019).

 - Four lab science courses (16 credits).